Acute Kidney Injury Clinic

 In caring for your child, we combine our deep knowledge of growing children with the latest research on kidney health and disease.
 Seattle Children’s is a national leader in caring for children with kidney conditions.
-With a top-10 national ranking by U.S. News & World Report for 2019-20, our Nephrology Program is the highest-ranked program on the West Coast.
+With a top-2 national ranking by U.S. News & World Report for 2020-21, our Nephrology Program is among the best pediatric nephrology programs in the country.

 How does Seattle Children’s treat children with acute kidney injury?

 We’ll check your child’s blood and pee (urine) regularly to see how well their kidneys are working.
 We will also check their blood pressure.
 These tests give us early notice if your child’s kidneys are not working well.

 It’s best for children who have had AKI to be checked 1 to 3 months after going home from the hospital.
 After that, we check children once each year.
 How long we monitor your child depends on their situation.

 To get more information about your child’s kidneys, we may take ultrasounds.
 An ultrasound uses sound waves to view and make pictures of your child’s kidneys.

 We’ll also help you and your child understand how to keep their kidneys healthy.
 For example, they may need to avoid certain medicines or herbs or use less salt.

 If your child had an acute kidney injury while in the hospital, you will receive a letter and follow-up phone call after they go home.

 Please schedule an appointment by calling 206-987-2524, option 2.